 That said, there are other factors to consider when earning credit card rewards points, miles, or cash back, such as:

 - Signup bonus rewards – Many corporate card companies will offer you an immediate signup bonus to entice new customers.
-This often comes with strings attached—a minimum spend in a certain number of months.
+Credit card companies will also likely require a certain minimum credit score to qualify for these membership rewards.
+These rewards often come with strings attached—a minimum spend in a certain number of months.
 For example: “New business card users gain 10,000 bonus rewards points if they spend $15,000 within the first 3 months of the card being issued.”

 - Spending at specific vendors – Corporate rewards cards may limit the spending areas or vendors in which you can spend to receive credit card rewards points, miles, or cash back.